sveawebpay/php-integration/README.md

 ### 1.5 Choose payment
 End process by choosing the payment method you desire.

-Invoice and payment plan will perform a synchronous payment and return an object as response.
+Invoice and payment plan will perform a synchronous payment and return a response object.

-Other hosted payments(card, direct bank and other payments from the *PayPage*) on the other hand are asynchronous.
+Other hosted payments (card payments, direct bank payments and other methods via the *PayPage*) on the other hand are asynchronous.
 They will return an html form with formatted message to send from your store.

-The response is then returned to the return url you have specified in function setReturnUrl().
-If you use class *Response* with the xml response as parameter, you will receive a formatted object as well.
+The response is then returned to the return url you have specified with setReturnUrl().
+The response may also be sent to the url specified with setCallbackUrl() in case the customer doesn't return to the store after the transaction has concluded at the bank/card payment page.

+If you pass the xml response to an instance of *SveaResponse*, you will receive a formatted response object as well.

-###### Which payment method should I choose?
+##### Which payment method should I choose for different scenarios?
 I am using invoice and/or payment plan payments.

 >The best way is to use [`->useInvoicePayment()`] (https://github.com/sveawebpay/php-integration#154-invoicepayment) and